 My newest work, tentatively titled By the Fountain of the Four Rivers, is a linked collection of

-tsunami and the death of Pope John Paul II in April 2005.
+tsunami and the death of John Paul II in April 2005.

-who believes he is the reincarnation of Caravaggio, a young woman from Ferentino who plays the organetto at the foot
+dedicating himself to reenacting the life of Caravaggio, a young woman from Ferentino who plays the organetto at the foot

-of the Fountain of the Four Rivers, an unscrupulous German tour guide, and a former nun who
+of the Fountain of the Four Rivers, an unscrupulous but highly knowledgeable German tour guide, and a former nun who